 The assessment is reviewed if a significant event or a significant change in circumstances occurs which affects this assessment and that is within the control of the lessee.

-In this respect, the Group depreciates its buildings built on leased land based on their useful lives not exceeding the lease term (after the reasonably certain extension).
+In this respect, the Group depreciates its buildings built on leased land based on their useful lives, which exceed the lease term in some cases (after the reasonably certain extension).